Environment

 Idea Management

-In 2022, STILL ran its first idea management initiative with a focus on environmental sustainability.
-Over a period of three weeks, employees submitted their suggestions on how to make KION more sustainable.
-The questions posed included: How can we reduce our energy consumption?
-How can we save on raw materials and components, or better re-use them as part of a closed-loop cycle?
+As part of the idea management’s environmental sustainability campaigns, employees submit their ideas on how the KION Group can become more sustainable over a period of three weeks.
+Questions include, for example: How can we reduce our energy consumption?
+How can we save on raw materials and components, or re-use them more effectively as part of a closed-loop cycle?
 How can we optimize our supply chains and transport routes to make them more environmentally friendly?
 And, how can we reduce waste and improve recycling?
-A panel then selected the ten best suggestions and awarded prizes to the three ideas with the biggest environmental impact.
-A total of 354 employees submitted suggestions and in 2022 STILL put three of its staff’s ideas into practice.
+A panel then selects the ten best suggestions in each case and awards prizes to the top three ideas with the biggest environmental impact.
+Several ideas that came directly from employees have already been implemented at STILL.
 This included cutting the volume of plastic waste associated with the delivery of cylinders to production sites by working together with the supplier to have the cylinders delivered in bundles, thereby reducing the amount of plastic packaging.
-The company also implemented another idea from the campaign, which consisted of printing only one delivery note for spare parts rather than two, saving a large amount of paper and toner in the process.
+The number of printed delivery notes for spare parts was also reduced from two copies to one, saving a large amount of paper and toner in the process.
+In 2023, another idea for reducing the use of plastic bags was implemented.
+Before this, production orders were placed in resealable plastic bags and passed on during processing.
+These bags are now no longer used, resulting in a reduction of up to 48,000 plastic bags to date.

 An idea that looks at sustainability from a social perspective was also put into action outside the campaign and involves fruit harvested in the local region.
 The produce is processed by people who have disabilities or are disadvantaged to make fruit juice, which is then available for purchase in the canteen.